adizgvt/Aims-Guard-privacy-policy/privacy-policy.md

 1) The user remove the profile picture
 2) The user resigned from the company

+#### Face Data FAQ
+##### What face data does your app collect?
+- As we concern, our app may collect face data through user’s profile picture in image format, but it is not extracted or analysed for any other service.

+##### How do you use the collected face data?
+Provide a complete and clear explanation of all planned uses of this data.
+- Human Resources department use this data to identify each of company’s staff.
+We only use the information as displayed image that attached to each user (staff).`Upload profile picture` features is optional to all users, but may be required if requested by Human Resources Department.

+##### Will the data be shared with any third parties?
+Where will this information be stored?
+- No, every profile picture uploaded in this app is only stored in and retrieved from our private company’s server.
+We do not share any of our data to any third-party.

+##### How long will face data be retained?
+- As long as the user did not remove or update their profile picture.
+The picture is also removed when the user resignes from the company.

 ### Service Providers
 We may employ third-party companies and individuals due to the following reasons:
 * To facilitate our Service;